We provide information, advice and guidance support throughout your learning experience with us.

 Advanced learner loans

-If you're aged 19 or over and you're thinking about studying at Level 3, you might qualify for a loan to help you pay the course fee, which you'll have to repay once you're earning £21,000 or over.
+If you're aged 19 or over and you're thinking about studying at Level 3, you might qualify for a loan to help you pay the course fee, which you'll have to repay once you're earning £26,575 a year, £2214 a month or £511 a week.

 Online safety advice